Ask AI

 • Cache results: False

-• Result: The "Send Welcome Email" action is executed immediately, sending a welcome email to John Doe.
-Your current workflow waits for the email to be sent before proceeding to the next step (e.g., updating the customer record as "welcomed").
+• Result: The "Send Welcome Email" action is executed immediately, sending a personalized welcome email to the new user.
+Your current workflow waits for the email to be sent before moving to the next step.

 • Inputs: